 What is the EMT Certification Test?

-The EMT exam is a certification exam administered by the National Registry of Emergency Medical Technicians (NREMT), an organization that serves as the nation’s EMS certification body.
-Those who pass the EMT Test are the only persons qualified to work as emergency medical technicians and paramedics.
+The EMT exam for paramedics is a certification exam administered by the National Registry of Emergency Medical Technicians (NREMT), an organization that serves as the nation’s EMS certification body.
+Those who pass the EMT test are the only persons qualified to work as emergency medical technicians and paramedics.

 After passing the EMT exam, you will receive a license or certification that marks you as a qualified paramedic.
 Whether you receive a license or a certification depends on your state, but the test remains the same for test takers regardless of the state in which they take the exam.